hypebeast/micro-auth/README.md

 **Results**

-After successfull authentication with Google the user is redirect to the URL specified in `GOOGLE_REDIRECT_URL` with the access token saved in the `access_token` query parameter.
+After successful authentication with Google the user is redirect to the URL specified in `GOOGLE_REDIRECT_URL` with the access token saved in the `access_token` query parameter.

 ### Github